bardsley/merseysidelatinfestival/README.md

 - [ ] Scanned no signed in
 - [ ] Checked in at, by, using
 - [ ] Build a interface for cash sales
+- [ ] Do we need phone number on login

 Connor
 ------